unstoppablecarl/downsync/src/markdown/downsync-rules.md

 **Deployment Zones**: Both players deploy Pings within 10" of their table edge

 **Setup**: Place a VIP token in the bottom right corner of each player's table side 12" from the right and the back edge.
-The token may be represented by a civilian vehicle model but does not block LOS and can be moved through.
+The token may be represented by a civilian vehicle or other model but is not terrain and does not block LOS and can be moved through.

 **Scoring**: Players score by capturing the VIP on their opponents side of the table.
 When a player ends a Taskforce Activation, each Unit within 1" of the opposing VIP scores 1 Victory Point.
 Each opposing Unit within 4" subtracts 1 Victory Point from this amount.
-Units with multiple Infantry Bases must have more than half of their non-destroyed Unit's bases within
+Multi-Base Units must have more than half of their starting Infantry Bases within 1".
-1".

 **Victory Conditions**: The game ends when a Force gains its 3rd Victory Point or one side is wiped out.